 Tendonitis is also a common injury in which involves the inflammation and swelling of a tendon resulting in pain and stiffness.
 This type of injury again can be caused through over straining of the tendon through sport and physical activity.
 Although an MRI or X-ray can confirm swelling of the tendon, a doctor can usually diagnose tendonitis without.
 Again, at the first signs of an inflamed tendon, an Ice Pack should be used to reduce the swelling and all physical activity should be stopped.

 Distinguishing between Ligament and Tendon Injuries

 It can be very difficult to distinguish between a ligament and tendon injury and sometimes the only way to do this will be to visit your doctor who may offer you an X-ray and also rule out any other complications.
 The most important thing is to make sure you do not leave any injury untreated to prevent further damage.
 This can be done through a variety of different products available at FirstAid4Sport such as Supports & Braces, Taping & Strapping or Hot & Cold Therapy, as well as taking other measures such as re-evaluating your warm-up and cool down techniques and working with a physiotherapist on rehabilitation.

 Torn Ligament In Foot

 A torn ligament in the foot is a sprain.
 The size of the tear will determine the severity of the injury and the treatment you need.
 A small tear is classed as a minor, a large tear would be a moderate sprain and a ligament that is detached from the bone is a severe injury.
 If you have torn a ligament in your foot make sure to rest, apply ice and keep the foot elevated.
 You may experience pain, tenderness, bruising and swelling.

-If after seeing a physio or a sports therapist you need any assistance to recap the method of strapping or taping a particular joint then take a look at our handy video Taping Guides.
+If after seeing a physio or a sports therapist you need any assistance to recap the method of strapping or taping a particular joint then Click Here to watch our handy taping guide videos.